PaddlePaddle/Paddle/doc/fluid/dev/releasing_process_en.md

 1. Create a new release branch from `develop`，named `release/[version]`.
 E.g.，`release/0.10.0`
 2. Create a new tag for the release branch, tag format: `version-rc.Patch`.
 E.g. the first tag is `0.10.0-rc0`。
 3. New release branch normally doesn't accept new features or optimizations.
 QA will test on the release branch.
 Developer should develop based on `develop` branch.
 4. If QA or Developer find bugs.
-They should first fix and verity on `develop` branch.
-Then cherry-pick to the release branch.
+They should first fix and verify on `develop` branch.
+Then cherry-pick the fix to the release branch.
 Wait until the release branch is stable.
 5. If necessary, create a new tag on the relese branch, e.g. `0.10.0-rc1`.
 Involve more users to try it and repeat step 3-4.
 6. After release branch is stable，Create the official release tag，such as `0.10.0`.
 7. Release the python wheel package to pypi.